cityofaustin/atd-airflow/README.md

 ```

 Now,
-* Airflow is available at http://localhost:8080
+- Airflow is available at http://localhost:8080
+  - You can log in to the dashboard using the username and password set in your `.env` file
-* The test weather DAG output is available at http://localhost:8081
+- The test weather DAG output is available at http://localhost:8081
-* The webhook flask app is available at http://localhost:8082
+- The webhook flask app is available at http://localhost:8082
-* The workers' status page is available at http://localhost:8083
+- The workers' status page is available at http://localhost:8083

+### Developing a DAG

+### Updating the stack

+## CI/CD

 ## Useful Commands
 * 🐚 get a shell on a worker, for example